In a country of drought and flooding rains, the team behind today’s editorial embraced the struggle.

 And the result?
 Not only honours Mother Nature without adding to the cycle of endless waste but honours the colours and tones and beauty of the dry Australian landscape.

 A beautiful tree, which lost its life many moons ago, but has been saved by its owners for its beauty, set the backdrop for the shoot which took place at Flinders Peak Winery.
-An old arched window taking centre stage as the ceremony backdrop adorned with dry foliage, flowers and rusted vessels.
+An old arched window takes centre stage as the ceremony backdrop is adorned with dry foliage, flowers and rusted vessels.

 Keira McCall and White Lace Films were behind the camera capturing both stills and motion as the day unfolded, a beautiful wedding cake in soft tones, by Magnolia Cake Boutique topped with gum nuts and seed pods the crowning glory.